nxtlv/webpack/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

-> This template is Vue 2.0 compatible. `vue init chadovich/webpack my-project`
+> This template is Vue 2.0 compatible.
+For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation